A snapshot overview of schools in Bahrain that are considered (although not necessarily chosen) by English-speaking

 National Curriculum for England/GCSEs/A-Levels/BTECs; ages 3-18; co-ed; day; independent; privately owned; 2,900 students

 Much expanded school, moved to a single purpose-built campus in Hamala in north-western Bahrain in 2009.
 The campus divided into three sections, infant, junior and senior but some sports and other facilities shared.
 UK qualified (or with equivalent qualifications) teachers but pupils from over 60 nationalities all taught in English.
-Accredited by COBIS.
+Member but not accredited by COBIS.

 Click here to read our full review of the British School of Bahrain.

 SEN; National Curriculum for England/International Primary Curriculum; ages 4-14; co-ed; day; independent; privately owned; 60 pupils

 Established in 2008, on an enclosed site in Janabiya, to fill the gap caused by limited SEN departments in local schools.
 Catering for a wide range of needs, including Down’s Syndrome, Autism and ADHD.
 All lessons in English, taught by mainly expat staff with western qualifications in special needs teaching.